awsdocs/amazon-chime-user-guide/doc_source/chat-features.md

 Use [markdown syntax](http://commonmark.org/help) to format text using bold font, lists, and heading levels, and other options\.
 Amazon Chime also supports sending code blocks\.
 For more information, see [Sending Markdown Messages](#send-chat-markdown) and [Sending Code Blocks in Messages](#send-chat-code)\.

 **Emoji and \.gif support**
 To insert an emoji, choose **Pick an emoji** next to the chat input field\.
 Choose **Attach a file** to upload a saved \.gif file into the chat input field and play it inline, or use markdown to display \.gif files from the web\.
+Alternatively, face emoticons (e.g. `8)` for a smiley face with sunglasses) are auto-completed, even within markdown backticks.

 **Drag and drop files**
 Drag and drop files into the chat pane, or copy and paste images directly from your clipboard\.